 By selecting a preferred vendor “or equivalent”, you’re signaling to non-incumbent manufacturers that the school district only needs their current manufacturer.
 They’re happy with the status quo and not willing to look at other vendors, no matter the cost and/or feature benefits.
 This reduces competition and more E-rate funds can instead be pointed towards bridging the homework gap.

 As of February 2017, 17% of all FY17 E-rate Category 2 Wi-Fi requests were vendor agnostic, while 41% went to ONE vendor “or equivalent”.
 When competing vendors see these “cooked” RFPs, they are less likely to submit a response.

-Stay tuned next week for more tips on how to get the most out of your E-rate funding submissions.
+Read the next blog in the series for more tips on how to get the most out of your E-rate funding submissions.
 You can also attend out webinar, EdTech: Why Ruckus for Uninterrupted Learning to learn more about E-rate, and our eligible E-rate solutions.

 To learn more about Ruckus in primary education, visit our website here.